microsoft/azuredevopslabs/labs/devopsserver/github/readme.md

     ![](images/027.png)

-1. Click **create a pull request**.
+1. Click **Create New** to create a new pull request.

     ![](images/028.png)

-1. Enter a title of **"Updated to v2.0"** and set the comment to **"Fixes #1."**.
+1. Set the branch to merge into to **master** from your project.
+Note that it will default to the Microsoft project, which you do not want to use.
+Set the comment to **"Fixes #1."**.
 Note that you may need to replace the #1 with the ID created earlier if it were different.
 By tagging the pull request with the issue ID, you can automate closing the issue later on when the request is merged.
 Click **Create pull request**.

     ![](images/029.png)